RGN Capital Grants - NOW CLOSED

 To download the project call guidance please click here.

-RDPE Growth Programme (EAFRD) - Open until midnight 31st May 2018
+RDPE Growth Programme (EAFRD) - NOW CLOSED

 The latest round of grant funding from the Rural Development Programme for England (RDPE) for the North East Local Enterprise Partnership (LEP) area has been announced, with grant funding totalling £9.7m available to businesses in the food processing, tourism and rural business development sectors.